RFlintstone/INF-Basecamp/My own projects and work/quick class based rewrite of challenge 1.md

 Some of the screenshots we shared early in the evening were:

-Super Mario Bros like game:
+His Super Mario Bros like game:
 ![supermariobrosduochallenge1.png](img/supermariobrosduochallenge1.png)

 My game, a Space Quest like game: